Scotland lose Russell and Hogg for Italy match

 Last updated on .From the section Scottish Rugby

-Scotland will be without fly-half Finn Russell and full-back Stuart Hogg for their final Six Nations outing at home to Italy.
+Scotland will be without fly-half Finn Russell and full-back Stuart Hogg for their final Six Nations outing at home to Italy on Saturday.

 The influential duo suffered injuries during Sunday's bruising 22-7 loss to Ireland at Murrayfield.

-Hogg has an ankle problem, while Russell has knee ligament damage, with both returning to their clubs.
+Hogg has an ankle problem and Russell has knee ligament damage, with both returning to their clubs for treatment.

 Lock Richie Gray was withdrawn early at the weekend but remains with the squad while he is assessed.